arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-2.md

 ---
 layout: post
-title: "Implementing the Y Combinator in C# - Part 2 - The code problem"
+title: "Deriving the Y Combinator in C# - Part 2 - The code problem"
 author: <a href="https://arialdomartini.github.io">Arialdo Martini</a>
 include_in_index: false
 tags: